Friday, December 24, 2010

 So, in typical amateur astronomy fashion, I soon wanted More Better Gooder.
 But what?
 The early 1990s was when commercial Astro-ware got on its feet, and there were several choices.
 Foremost of which was probably Software Bisque’s TheSky.
 It was reasonably mature, having been around since the 80s, had a lot of features, and was available for DOS or in an honest to god Windows version.

-I asked the only person I knew at the time who was into astronomical computing, the President of my club, the good, old Possum Swamp Astronomical Society, what he was using.
+I asked the only person I knew at the time who was into astronomical computing, the President of my club, the good, old Possum Swamp Astronomical Society (as always, the name of which has been changed to protect the innocent and guilty alike), what he was using.
 Stargaze, said he.
 He went on to allow that while Stargaze was not perfect, suffering from performance issues, this DOS program did a fairly good job of printing, had all the NGC objects onboard (!), displayed stars down to 10th magnitude for the whole sky and 16th mag via the Hubble Guide Star Catalog for “selected areas,” and did a fair job of printing.
 He handed me a print-out that showed Mars as it sailed across the Pleiades, and I was sold.
 Especially when he told me I could get Stargaze for a little more than half what TheSky would have cost me.

 In retrospect, Unk was penny wise and pound foolish; I would probably have been better off with TheSky.
 Stargaze was OK, but after I got over the thrill of loading an INCREDIBLE amount of data, four whole 3.5-inch floppies worth, I found my bud had been right in his criticism of the program’s performance.
 It had the clunky feel of the DOS programs of the day that chose to masquerade as Windows apps.
 Oh, you had a mouse cursor and could overlay windows on windows, but it was kinda slow, kinda unstable, and never worked quite right.
 The field of view window, which showed a magnified portion of the main chart was a cool idea, just before its time computer software and hardware-wise.